playframework/playframework/documentation/manual/javaGuide/main/ws/JavaOpenID.md

 In any case, you should catch exceptions and if one is thrown redirect back the user to the login page with relevant information.

-**Attention**: as of today (2012-07-02) the UserInfo in Java always returns null for the ID - Ticket is [here](https://play.lighthouseapp.com/projects/82401-play-20/tickets/578-202-java-openid-userinfo-id-always-null).

 ## Extended Attributes

 The OpenID of a user gives you his identity.
 The protocol also support getting [[extended attributes | http://openid.net/specs/openid-attribute-exchange-1_0.html]] such as the email address, the first name, the last name...